How to Skim Coat a Wall for Beginners

 2. Gather Your Materials:

-• Joint compound (premixed or powder form)
+• Joint compound (available in premixed or powder form)

 • Wide taping knife or drywall knife